 Duties may include, but are not limited to, the following:

-Plan, develop, and oversee the work of an assigned work section involving building crafts, maintenance functions, and/or custodial activities within the Building Maintenance Division of the Facility Services Department.
+Plan, develop, and oversee the work of an assigned work section involving building crafts, maintenance functions, and/or custodial activities within the Building Maintenance Division of the Facilities Management Department.

 Establish schedules and methods for the performance of assigned building crafts and maintenance activities.